NormXU/NormXU.github.io/_posts/2023-08-16-Rethinking-Rotary-Position-Embedding-3.md

 - Experimental results reveal that ReRoPE's extrapolation capabilities, without fine-tuning, significantly surpass the previous NTK-aware Scaled RoPE

-- ReRoPE appears to consistently perform well across any length.
+- ReRoPE appears to consistently perform well across any length

+- ReRoPE significantly reduces inference speed.
+However, training with ReRoPE and inferring with RoPE can benefit the extrapolation ability of LLMs without sacrificing throughput in inference

 - Code is available [here](https://github.com/bojone/rerope)